 Tips for avoiding overdrawing:

-Know when direct debits or periodic payments are due from your account.
-It can help to time them to happen just after you receive your pay.
+- Know when direct debits or periodic payments are due from your account.
+It can help to time them to go out just after your pay comes in.

-To change a direct debit from another financial institution to NAB please refer to our switching guide.
+To change a direct debit from an account held with another financial institution (i.e. not NAB) to your NAB account, please refer to our Switching made easy guide (PDF 266KB).

 If you use NAB Internet Banking you're already receiving NAB Smart Statements online.
 These are exact copies of your paper statements.
 You can choose to stop receiving paper statements.